 Everything in here is pretty light so it works well as an appetizer, but you could also just as easily bulk it out a little maybe with a green salad for a lunch.
 However you choose to have it, ceviche is one of those things to savor.
 The flavors are delicate but delicious.
 It’s something that brings back great memories for me, but even without that, it’s still delicious.
 Give it a try and you’ll see what I mean.

-- 7oz/200g (approx) white sea fish such as flounder, bass or sole
+- 7 oz flounder 200g, approx, or other white sea fish such as bass or sole

 - 1 chili

 - 8 oz potatoes 250g, smaller new potatoes are best

 - 1 oz pea shoots 30g

 - 1/2 tbsp lemon juice

 - 1/2 avocado approx

 Remove any skin from the fish and dice in around 1/2in/1cm pieces.
 Put it in a bowl with the lemon and lime juice, chili and garlic and set aside for a minimum of 20min but more may be better, depending on the fish (if over around 20min, refrigerate).
 It will go transparent both on the outside and further through the fish as it is ready.

 Meanwhile make the salad - boil the potatoes until tender (around 8-10min depending on size of potatoes).
 Drain and allow to cool.